-You can use iTunes to sync information on your iPod, iPhone, or iPad with your computer—for example, if you have movies or music on your computer, syncing adds this media to your iPhone, iPad, or iPod.
+Use iTunes to sync information on your iPod, iPhone, or iPad with your computer.
+For example, if you have movies or music on your computer, syncing adds this media to your iPhone, iPad, or iPod.

 Set up syncing